pizslacker/obs-studio-nvenc/README.md

 - Recording screencasts with **OBS-Studio**
 - Using **FFmpeg** to transcode video-files (encode from one format to another)

+## Advantages
+Speed up video encoding / decoding / transcoding / streaming with direct hardware-acceleration, putting the processing over on the GPU instead of CPU.
+The advantages are: higher FPS count in game-streams and screencasts, improved and sharpened image-quality, removal of video- / audio-lag in streams and recordings.

 ## Requirements

 ### Dependencies